AyushmanJena/ObsidianBackup/R tutorial notes.md

 popular packages :
-dplyr : for manipulating data frames tidyr : for cleaning up information stringr : for working with string data lubridate : for manipulating date information
+dplyr : for manipulating data frames doBy : for grouped data manipulation, summarization and ordering tidyr : for cleaning up information stringr : for working with string data lubridate : for manipulating date information